jsdw/seamless/README.md

 that implements [`handler::HandlerBody`].
 Params are resolved in order, with the first failure short circuiting the rest.

+# Extracting the request body

+To extract the body from a request, the last parameter passed to a handler must implement [`handler::HandlerBody`].
+At most one such parameter can be provided to a handler (providing more than 1 will lead to a compile error).
+If no parameter implementing [`handler::HandlerBody`] is provided to a handler, it's assumed that the request method will be GET, and any body will be ignored.

+Two built-in types that implement [`handler::HandlerBody`] exist for convenience:

+- [`handler::body::FromJson<T>`] will assume that the request body is valid JSON that decodes to the type `T` (or fail with a 400 if not).
+- [`handler::body::FromBinary`] will give you back the request body exactly as it was provided.

+# Responding

+Responses from handlers can be plain old synchronous objects or [`std::future::Future`]s.
+The value returned in either case must implement [`handler::HandlerResponse`].
+This trait determines how to create the response to hand back to the user.

+For convenience, a [`handler::response::ToJson<T>`] type is provided that will encode the response as JSON.

+[`handler::HandlerResponse`] is also implemented for `Option`s and `Result`s, returning a 404 in the event that the `Option` is `None`, and returning the error from the `Result` (this must itself implement `Into<ApiError>`) in the event that the `Result` is `Err`.

 # Info

 At some point, you'll probably want to get information about the shape of the API so that you can go